jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/09 : Added name parameter to NSG template
+- 01/08 : Fixed bug, when passing empty CustomObject parameter, the special tagging fails as .tags isn't a property of a null object
 - 01/08 : Missed setting writeAcceleratorEnabled in datadisk
 - 01/08 : Updated disk sizing for the new E series StandardSSD_LRS disks
 - 01/08 : Updated virtualmachinescalesets API to 2018-10-01, new parameters writeAcceleratorEnabled and ultraSSDEnabled, linuxConfiguration now supports provisionVMAgent = true